cynthiaaleung/EatsyPeasy-frontend/README.md

 # EatsyPeasy
 A single page application to help you and your friends choose where to eat!
 Answer 3 simple questions to generate a customized selection of restaurants, and have the option to send a poll to your friends as well!

+Note: The backend is deployed on Heroku and here is the link to the repo: https://github.com/cynthiaaleung/EatsyPeasy-backend

 ## Dependencies & Tech Stack
 * Ruby 2.6.6
 * Rails 4.2.11 [Rails Guide](http://guides.rubyonrails.org/v4.2/)